Benedetta Ceccarelli

 Benedetta Ceccarelli (born 23 January 1980, in Perugia) is an Italian athlete who specializes in the 400 metres hurdles.

 Biography

-She won two medals, to individual level, at the International athletics competitions.
+She won two medals, at the individual level, at the International athletics competitions.
 Her personal best time is 54.79 seconds, achieved in August 2005 in Rieti.

 Achievements

 National titles

 Benedetta Ceccarelli has won 6 times the individual national championship.